 Birch is common in the temperate and boreal forests of Canada and the northern United States.

 Paper/White Birch is native to North America, while Silver Birch grows in Europe.
+Paper Birch thrives in moist soil at low to middle altitudes.
+It is one of the first trees to appear in burned areas.
 Bog (Swamp) Birch, a shrub (3-13 ft tall), and Water Birch (25-40 ft tall) grow around bogs and wet areas over many parts of North America.
+Unlike Paper Birch, the Water Birch’s brown bark doesn’t peel.

 Did you know?
 Birch bark can be used as paper or to make baskets and canoes.